maelle/watchme/README.md

 -   the results of these annotations are then used to e.g. reconstruct the sequence of activities of a person during the day, or link it to pollution exposure.

 This R package supports the last step.
-How to calculate interrater reliability?
+How to calculate interrater agreement?
 How to plot the data?
 These are the processes that we want to code in the package, so that scientists from different projects can produce consistent results and get ideas from other projects.
 Every suggestion to expand the package is more than welcome, such as bug reports, if nicely written.

 Data structure
 ==============